oscarbenjamin/blog/_sources/wip/data-structures-1/index.rst.txt

 SymPy is slow because it is written in Python is also something of a red herring when it comes to thinking about how to make SymPy faster.
 It is definitely possible to make something *much* faster than SymPy itself while still working in pure Python.
-The basic design of ``Basic`` is poorly optimised and in fact makes any attempt at optimisation very difficult.
+The design of ``Basic`` is poorly optimised and in fact makes any attempt at optimisation very difficult.
 If SymPy had a better optimised design in Python then it would be much easier to speed that design up by rewriting some parts in another language if needed.